Psamathe: The Sand Goddess of Greek Mythology

 Psamathe was married to Proteus, the shape-shifting sea god known for his prophetic abilities.
 Together, they had two children: Phocus, whose death spurred her vengeance, and Theoclymenus, a lesser-known figure in mythology.
 Her lineage ties her to other powerful sea deities, reinforcing her place among the ocean's divine hierarchy.

-Though not as widely worshipped as Poseidon or Amphitrite, Psamathe's presence in myth underscores the Greeks' reverence for the sea's many facets.
+Though not as widely worshiped as Poseidon or Amphitrite, Psamathe's presence in myth underscores the Greeks' reverence for the sea's many facets.
 Her stories serve as cautionary tales about the dangers of provoking the natural world—a timeless lesson from the ancient world.

 Alternative Names for Psamathe